zzmic/yet-lamport-clock/README.md

 > 1. `VC[i]` is the number of events that have occurred so far at process `P_i`, where `VC` is the vector clock.
 In other words, `VC_{i}[i]` is the local logical clock at process `P_i`.
 > 2. If `VC_{i}[j] = k`, then process `P_i` knows that `k` events have occurred at process `P_j` (up to the latest message received from `P_j`).
 It is thus `P_i`'s knowledge of the local logical clock at process `P_j`.

+A further extension of vector clocks that can be similarly implemented (but with a much higher complexity, if implemented in a naive fashion) is _matrix clocks_, where each process maintains a matrix of logical clocks, capturing not only its knowledge of other processes' logical clocks but also each process's knowledge about every other process's knowledge.

 ## Running the Simulation